-I had just started my practice, I didn't know if I was any good at doing psychotherapy, I wasn't making much money, the office furniture cost two thousand dollars (!!!), there was a lot outreach and networking to be done, I worried about impression that I was making on new professionals, etc.
+I had just started my practice, I didn't know if I was any good at doing psychotherapy, I wasn't making much money, the office furniture cost two thousand dollars (!!!), there was a lot outreach and networking to be done, I worried about impression that I was making on new professionals, etc. I tried to calm myself down.
+It always seemed to be a bit futile.
+But, as I left the store after making my purchases, I became aware of the fresh air, and my anxieties seemed to melt away.
+Of course, I would be okay, I would tell myself!
 One day, I had a sore throat.
 I went into Woolworth, and selected a pack of life savers from the counter by the cash register on the other side of the store from where I typically paid.
 When I got in line in front of that counter, I had a terrible anxiety attack.
 I felt really hot and broke out into a cold sweat.
 I hadn't thought that I was all that sick, and here it seemed that I suddenly had a fever.
 I paid and went outside.
 The cool air hit my face, and all of a sudden I no longer felt like I had a fever.